Wilkon-Unternehmensgruppe/Hotel/CourtyardByMarriott-Wolfsburg/DailyRoutine.md

              - From House Status *Brutto = Room Revenue Avarage * 1.07*
              - From House Status *Netto = Room Revenue Avarage*
        - NOTE *after Finishing the Tagesplanung 3 times print for Service,FO,BO*
+       - FO MEANS IN THE SCHWARZEMAPPE
  - **A136 (Guest IHN Traces )**
      - Miscellaneous ↓ Reports ↓ A136(Guest INH Traces) ↓ Click on Department ↓ Click on None ↓ Unselect All ↓ Select NIG ↓ Print
+     - VORNE AN DER REZEPTION NEBEN PARKING GERAET
  - **Registeration Cards** *Print Registeration Cards same as Intercity but we dont print Groups at all*
    - Registeration Form ↓ New_Updated Reg_card
  - **Buchung Market Belege** *Microkasse im Bar*